 Identity is now the new perimeter has created new risks and has changed the security model.
 Things have changed quickly which can be stressful and complicated creating complexities.
 Your IT cloud and governance teams need to assess if you’re meeting this new demand and preventing risk.

-This webinar covers these five areas to help with your cloud data and identity governance strategy during the work from home era:
+This webinar covers these five areas to help with your cloud data and identity security strategy during the work from home era:

 For a more comprehensive look at the four areas covered in this presentation, check out the hour-long webinar.